tanazzahhh/Password-Cracker/README.md

 git clone https://github.com/tanazzahh/Password-Cracker
 cd Password-Cracker

-Or Or download the ZIP from GitHub and extract it locally.
+Or download the ZIP from GitHub and extract it locally.

 ### 2. Run the Hash Generator